-If your dog is vomiting severely or has bad diarrhea, known as the squirts, get them to the vet as soon as possible.
+Monitor your dog closely to determine the severity of their upset stomach.
+A typical stomach ache can be cured by withholding food for a few hours.
+Chronic or recurring stomach pains do require a visit to the vet.
+If your dog is vomiting severely or is acting lethargic or has bad diarrhea, known as the squirts, get them to the vet as soon as possible.

 Can I Give My Dog Something for Upset Stomach?
 Answer: Imodium is OK

-Severe Diarrhea and Dehydration
+Severe Diarrhea & Avoiding Dehydration

 What to Watch Out For